Bluebird bio's blood disorder therapy effective - FDA staff | Health

 Bluebird bio's blood disorder treatment demonstrates "clinically meaningful" benefit in patients, staff reviewers at the U.S. Food and Drug Administration said in briefing documents published on Tuesday.
 The company has applied for approval of beti-cel as a one-time gene therapy for the treatment of Beta-thalassemia patients dependent on blood transfusions.

+In response, bluebird said totality of the data made a clear case for eli-cel's efficacy.
+A panel of FDA's outside experts is scheduled to discuss approval of the treatments later this week.

-It will mark a defining moment for the gene therapy field, as it is the first time the Cellular, Tissue, and Gene Therapies Advisory Committee has met since 2017.
-The panel had then recommended approval for Spark Therapeutics' Luxturna, the first gene therapy to be approved in the United States.
-The meeting's outcome is also seen as critical for bluebird after the company in March flagged "going concern" doubts and also unveiled in April plans to cut 30% of its workforce.
+It will mark a defining moment for gene therapy for it would be the first time the Cellular, Tissue, and Gene Therapies Advisory Committee has met since 2017.
+The panel had then recommended approval of the first U.S. gene therapy - Spark Therapeutics' Luxturna.
+The meeting's outcome is also seen as critical for bluebird after the company in March flagged "going concern" doubts.

 "The company is in a very precarious financial position now, given cash runway...(the decision) is not only big for the gene therapy space, but pivotal for the company as well," William Blair analyst Raju Prasad told Reuters.